 When you aim to set a new design bar in real estate development you have to bring your A-game.
 That’s exactly what he accomplished with these modern homes, named Habitat 6, in Los Feliz.

-Perhaps the most important step Elan Mordoch, real estate developer and lover of modern architecture, could take in planning this small lot project was hiring architect firm Rios Clementi Hale Studio (RCHS).
+Perhaps the most important step Elan Mordoch, a real estate developer and lover of modern architecture, could take in planning this small lot project was hiring the architect firm Rios Clementi Hale Studio (RCHS).

 They’re known for generously using floor to ceiling and corner windows to turn ordinary structures into architectural gems.
 As their first endeavor in the small lot world RCHS raise the design bar to new heights.

 While the ordinance allows for packing them in like sardines, Mordoch decided less is more.
-There are six single family homes each oriented to allow for outdoor patio and private yard space (some include built-in fire pits and concrete benches.)
+There are six single-family homes each oriented to allow for an outdoor patio and private yard space (some include built-in fire pits and concrete benches.)

 The first level includes a flex space.
 You have the option of converting the area to a bedroom or leaving it open.
 There are floor to ceiling sliding glass Fleetwood doors that take you out to the patio.